 In general, Lane Neave uses and discloses your personal information for the following purposes:

-Who might Lane Neave disclose your personal information to?
+Other parties to whom Lane Neave may disclose your personal information

 Lane Neave may disclose your personal information to: